Vayne Build Guide by jhoijhoi

 MID GAME

 By mid game you should gotten a few kills bot lane.
 Don't worry if you haven't, Vayne shines late game too.
 Vayne really has no weak game times, for example, Ashe is weak early game, then strong late game.
 Vayne is just awesome all game.
-By the 30 minute mark you should have that Blade of the Ruined King, Zeal, possibly The Black Cleaver if you've been doing well.
+By the 30 minute mark you should have that Blade of the Ruined King and Zeal at the very least.

 Vayne is a great initiator if an enemy champion lets themselves become out of position.
 In this video, Sona steps a bit too close, and I nail her with a Tumble.
 A teamfight ensures, and Katarina jumps in with her ultimate.
 I wait for her to use it, and then Condemn her, so that her ult is wasted.